Lake Eyre -Kati Thanda is in South Australia’s outback.

-This massive salt lake is 144km long and 77km wide, and is the lowest point on the Australian mainland – a little like Death Valley in the US.
+This massive salt lake is 144km long and 77km wide, and is the lowest point on the Australian mainland – just like Death Valley is in the US.

-Most of the time Lake Eyre is a dry, salt expanse.
+Most of the time the lake is a dry, salt expanse.

 However, every 10 years or so it fills after rainfall far away in Queensland and the Northern Territory.